-Your child is struggling and going through serious changes in their life and they need doctors staying on top of their emotional and physical health.
+Your child is struggling and going through serious changes in their life, and they need doctors to stay on top of their emotional and physical health.

-There should be access to a doctor or EMT 24-7 and whenever your teen feels necessary.
-The program should incorporate regular medical examinations as part of their process.
+There should be access to a doctor or EMT 24-7 whenever your teen feels necessary.
+The program should incorporate regular medical examinations as part of its process.

 Teen program consideration 3: Personalized Treatment

-Each child is different and no one treatment is going to save everyone.
+Each child is different, and no one treatment is going to save everyone.
 This is why personalized treatment is so important.
-Support for your child and maintaining that support plays a big role in helping your child adapt to their changing surroundings.
+Support for your child and maintaining that support plays a big role in helping them adapt to their changing surroundings.

-Support for your child and maintaining that support plays a big role in helping your child adapt to their changing surroundings.
+Support for your child and maintaining that support plays a big role in helping them adapt to their changing surroundings.

-While on this topic, you should also make sure the counselor or therapist seeing your child is properly educated.
+While on this topic, you should also ensure the counselor or therapist seeing your child is properly educated.
 Do they have the appropriate degree, certification, and licenses?

 Teen program consideration 4: Making sure the family is part of the process

 Including family involvement as part of your teen’s intervention progress is a meaningful factor.
-Your teen doesn’t want to feel that they are the outcast or alone in the process.
+Your teen doesn’t want to feel like an outcast or alone.
 They need their family with them.

-Part of the whole process is to ensure your teen comes back as a happy and healthy member of your family.
-Fostering the relationship between you and your child will provide for the best transition when the process is finished.
+Part of the whole process is ensuring your teen returns as a happy and healthy member of your family.
+Fostering the relationship between you and your child will provide the best transition when the process is finished.

 Family involvement is vital to the healing of your teen.